FolkerKinzel/IncVersion/README.md

 from there!

 #### 3. Give your project a Post Build Event to invoke IncVersion
-To invoke IncVersion, you have to add a Post Build Event to every project that you want IncVersion to increment the `FileVersion` property.
+To invoke IncVersion, you have to add a Post Build Event to every Visual Studio project that you want IncVersion to increment the `FileVersion` property.
 Choose only projects, that are physically located in the same project directory, where you unzipped IncVersion in the previous step.

 To add a Post Build Event, right-click the project in Visual Studio Solution Explorer and select "Properties".
 In the project properties window select "Build Events".

-Paste the following code to the textbox "Post Build Event":
+To increment the Revision part of the `FileVersion` property, paste the following code to the textbox "Post Build Event":
-> if $(ConfigurationName) == Release if '$(TargetFramework)' == 'netcoreapp3.1' dotnet $(SolutionDir)IncVersion\IncVersion.dll $(ProjectDir)$(ProjectFileName)
+> if $(ConfigurationName) == Release if '$(TargetFramework)' == 'netcoreapp3.1' dotnet $(SolutionDir)IncVersion\IncVersion.dll $(ProjectDir)$(ProjectFileName) --revision

+(If you want to increment the Build part instead, remove ` --revision` at the end.)

-This Post Build Event **MUST NOT** contain any line-breaks!
+The Post Build Event **MUST NOT** contain any line-breaks!

 If you have an earlier Post Build Event, make a line-break at the end of the earlier Post Build Event and paste the code to the new line.

-**Replace `netcoreapp3.1` with one of your build targets**, if NetCore 3.1 is not among them.
-To find the correct naming of your build target, open your project file in the text editor: Your build target is the content of the property `TargetFramework`.
-If it's a multitargeting project, the build targets belong to `TargetFrameworks`: Choose one!
+**Replace `netcoreapp3.1` in the Post Build Event with one of the build targets of your project**, if NetCore 3.1 is not among them.
+To find the correct naming of the build target, open your Visual Studio Project File in the text editor: The build target is the content of the property `<TargetFramework>`.
+If it's a multitargeting project, the build targets belong to `<TargetFrameworks>`: Choose one!

 *The post build event explained:*
 * _`if $(ConfigurationName) == Release` causes IncVersion to be invoked only if you build the Release-Configuration.
 You may remove this, if you like